UNESCO-CMR/sql-migrator-py/README.md

 1. Before running the script, make sure that the `mysql` command is accessible from the terminal.
 If not, add the directory containing the `mysql` command to your PATH variables.

+E.g., On Window and using XAMPP, this will likely be found in the directory `C:\xampp\mysql\bin`.
+On Mac, this will likely be found in `Applications/XAMPP/bin/mysql`.
+Add this directory to your PATH variables.
+Then reopen any closed commandline/terminal before proceeding.

 1. Run the script with the following parameters:

 - `[SQL_DIR]`: The path to the directory containing the SQL files.